The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Gerhard Richter's Ifrit (P8) is estimated to be worth between £2,700 and £4,050.
-In the last 12 months, the average selling price was £2,687 across 1 sale.
-This digital print has shown consistent value growth, with an average annual growth rate of 2%.
-Over the past five years, the hammer price has ranged from £2,687 in September 2024 to £4,480 in June 2022.
-This artwork has a strong auction history, having been sold 22 times since its initial sale in June 2015.
+The value of Gerhard Richter's Ifrit (P8) is estimated to be worth between £2,750 and £4,100.
+This unsigned, digital print artwork, created in 2014, has shown consistent value growth, with an average annual growth rate of 5%.
+This work has an auction history of 22 total sales since its entry to the market on 13th June 2015.
+In the last 12 months, the average selling price was £2,687, across 1 sale.
+Over the past five years, the hammer price has varied from £2,687 in September 2024 to £4,480 in June 2022.
+The average return to the seller during this period was £2,945.
 The edition size of this artwork is limited to 500.

 Meaning & Analysis